-Five Reasons to Visit Tualatin Valley This Fall
+Five Reasons to Visit Oregon’s Tualatin Valley This Fall

 1. The Wine Harvest

 During autumn months, our wineries are hoppin’ with activity.
 From harvest to crush, the energy at our award-winning wineries is infectious.
-Although wine lovers will have to wait to get a taste of the 2018 harvest (many white wines will be released next summer, while Pinot Noir and other reds may age in barrels for one to two years), tasting room visitors may have the opportunity to sample and buy new releases throughout the fall.
+Although wine lovers will have to wait to get a taste of the 2021 harvest, tasting room visitors may have the opportunity to sample and buy new releases throughout the fall.

 2. Pumpkin Patches & U-Pick Harvest Season